lumberjackdev/website/_posts/2021-04-09-simple-spring-boot-on-k8s.md

 * [minikube](https://minikube.sigs.k8s.io/docs/start/)

 ### Pods
 Pods are the most basic unit in a kubernetes cluster.
-They are capable of running multiple containers, but typically you'll see a one container per Pod philosophy.
-This makes it much easier to manage and conceptualize because you can think of them as a layer around your containers that allows kubernetes to manage a container.
+They are capable of running multiple containers, but typically we'll see a one container per Pod philosophy.
+This makes it much easier to manage and conceptualize because we can think of them as a layer around our containers that allows kubernetes to manage a container.
 Kubernetes also provides networking and volume storage capabilities to Pods.
 The [kubernetes docs](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) have an in-depth overview of Pods.

 ### Running a Spring Boot Application in a Pod
 Now that we know a little about Pods, this next step is to get the docker image we built last time running in a Pod (if you need to rebuild the image you can do that with `./gradlew bootBuildImage`).
 In order to run the application, run the following command using the kubernetes command line tool - kubectl: